A key problem for an agent with multiple, possibly inconsistent, goals is: 'what should I do next'?

 The intentions of an agent are represented by a set T of goal-plan trees, where the root goal gi of each GPT ti ∈ T corresponds to a top-level goal of the agent.
 The progression of an intention to achieve a top-level goal gi amounts to traversing a path through the goal-plan tree ti, executing basic actions and choosing plans for subgoals.
 The path specifies a sequence of plans, actions, sub-goals and sub-plans that, if executed successfully, will achieve gi.

 The Intention Progression Problem for a set of GPTs T is the problem of determining at runtime which ti in T to progress so as to maximise the agent's utility.
-For the first edition of the Intention Progression Competition, utility is defined as the number of goals achieved.
+For the first edition of the International Intention Progression Competition, utility is defined as the number of goals achieved.